Level 3 Communications: Network

-Level 3 Communications operated a large network Internet, with infrastructure in 46 states in the continental United States, South America, Western Europe, and some cities in Asia.
-It uses transatlantic cables, including "Yellow" /AC-2 (on which it owned two of the four fiber pairs after Viatel Inc.'s 2001 bankruptcy).
+Level 3 Communications operated a large network internet, with infrastructure in 46 states in the continental United States, South America, Western Europe, and some cities in Asia.
+It uses transatlantic cables, including "Yellow" /AC-2 (on which it owned two of the four fiber pairs after Viatel's 2001 bankruptcy).
 Level 3 Communications has also purchased 300 Gbit/s of capacity on the Apollo (cable system).

 At the time of acquisition by CenturyLink, it was owner of AS1 (following the acquisition of Genuity, from BBN Technologies), but it used AS3356 for operations.
-AS3356 As of 2007 consistently had one of the highest ranked connectivity degrees on the Internet.
+AS3356 As of 2007 consistently had one of the highest ranked connectivity degrees on the internet.
 It also operated the former Global Crossing network (AS3549) following the company acquisition in 2011.

-Level 3 Communications delivered Netflix and Apple music and video content over the Internet.
+Level 3 Communications delivered Netflix and Apple music and video content over the internet.
 The company ran a content delivery network which it acquired from Savvis in 2006.

 In 2006, Level 3 Communications announced with Internet2, an academic network, that they would deploy a next generation nationwide research network.